rknell/ai-accounting/docs/ARCHITECTURE.md

 This project combines AI-powered categorisation with a suite of Model Context Protocol (MCP) servers.
 The goal of this document is to keep the essentials in one place so you can understand how the pieces fit together without chasing multiple guides.

 ## Data & Configuration
 - **Unified company file**: all live accounting data (chart of accounts, suppliers, accounting rules, company profile, and general journal) is stored in a single JSON snapshot.
 The default path is `data/company_file.json`, overridable via `AI_ACCOUNTING_COMPANY_FILE`.
+Keep all user data in this one file; avoid writing to legacy `inputs/` JSON except for migration/tests.
+To run multiple sets of books, set a distinct `AI_ACCOUNTING_COMPANY_FILE` per company.
 - **Automatic migration**: on startup `CompanyFileService.ensureCompanyFileReady()` loads the configured JSON.
 If it is missing, the service migrates from the legacy `inputs/` / `data/` files, writes the new snapshot, and continues.
 Backups land in `data/backups/` before every save.
 - **Legacy overrides**: `AI_ACCOUNTING_INPUTS_DIR`, `AI_ACCOUNTING_DATA_DIR`, and `AI_ACCOUNTING_CONFIG_DIR` are still honoured so fixtures/tests can point at custom directories.
 When the unified file is unavailable or migration fails, services fall back to these directories transparently.
 - **Environment**: set `DEEPSEEK_API_KEY` before running any agent entry point.
 Additional MCP-specific environment variables can be set inside `config/mcp_servers.json`.